Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

-For example, did you know someone with a low credit score could potentially pay up to 17.5% on a car loan, as opposed to someone with a great credit score for an interest rate of 3%?
+For example, did you know someone with a low credit score could potentially pay up to 17.5% on a car loan, as opposed to someone with an excellent credit score for an interest rate of 3%?

-That's thousands of dollars in savings just for 1 car.
+That’s thousands of dollars in savings just for one car.

-Though many people think good credit is only important for opening a new credit card, there are so many more important reasons why having a great credit score is important.
+Though many people think good credit is only essential for opening a new credit card, there are so many more important reasons why having a great credit score is essential.

-Here are a few major reasons why having a great credit score matters:
+Here are a few major reasons why having a excellent credit score matters:

 - Better interest rates on loans (potential savings of thousands)

 - Higher chance of getting selected for a house or car loan

 - A larger selection of credit cards with great signup bonuses

 - Some employers conduct a credit check during the hiring process